Courses recommended by major departments and programs for students interested in exploring a particular major.

 - ENGL 1820 British Poetry 1660-1914

-- ENGL 0010 Study of an Author (versions include Chaucer, Austen, Poe, Dickens, and Faulkner)
+- ENGL 0010-Level Study of an Author (versions include Shakespeare, Austen, Dickens, Du Bois, and Morrison)

-- ENGL 0020 Study of a Literary Theme (versions include Lit of the Viet Nam War and Global Feminisms)
+- ENGL 0020-Level Study of a Literary Theme (versions include Lit of the Viet Nam War and Global Feminisms)

-- ENGL 0030 Study of a Literary Genre (versions include Pirates and Modernist Laughter)
+- ENGL 0030-Level Study of a Literary Genre (versions include Short Story and Graphic Novels)

-- ENGL 0040 Study of a Literary Period (versions include Medieval Worlds and The 20th Century)
+- ENGL 0040-Level Study of a Literary Period (versions include The Twentieth Century)

 - ENGL 0060 Literature and Law